 Malaysia is one of the most foreign-friendly countries in Southeast Asia for real estate investors.
-Here, you have access to almost any kind of property types and you can even buy land as a foreigner.
+Here, you have access to almost any kind of property type and you can even buy land.

-In this article, I will explain what our projection is for Malaysia’s property market in 2020, based on the current climate and historical data.
-First, I’ll start explaining how the market performed in the past years.
+In this article, I explain what my projection is for Malaysia’s property market in 2021, based on the current climate and historical data.

 Topics covered in this article:

 - Why has Malaysia’s property market performed badly?